This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 Allergic esophagitis is a condition that causes your esophagus to swell and narrow when your body reacts to allergens.
-The esophagus is the tube that connects your mouth to your stomach.
 An allergen is anything you are allergic to, such as certain foods, dust, or pollen.

-- You or your child has white patches on the tongue and inside the mouth.
+- You have white patches on your tongue and inside your mouth.